-While I say that I am recovered from PTSD, recovery doesn’t mean that I no longer suffer its effects.
-To me recovery is a long term battle that I must work on and maintain.
+While I say that I am recovered from PTSD, recovery doesn’t mean that I no longer suffer from the effects.
+To me recovery is a journey that I must work on and maintain.
 These are my top ways that keep my relationship with my emotional side healthy.

 Maybe they can help you too?

 Keeping healthy emotionally requires time.
 It is an on going journey.
 Time is needed for me to reflect on my emotional health, to do the things needed to preserve and protect it.
 I also need time to practice self care and manage the days when Im struggling.
 Time needed for recovery and maintaining recovery is unique to you, and to me.
 It isn’t a race or a competition.
 Every heals and copes in different ways, this applies to with time.

 Self care is vital to emotional health, however it isn’t easy.
 We can often find that we let slip the things we need to do to keep ourself on the right road, and soon enough our emotional health lets us know about it.
 Self care is different for everyone and it has taken me a long time to work out what supports me.
 I love photography, being out in nature and finding new and interesting places. this helps recharge me, especially after a long week.

 I also need rest and sleep and find that lack of either can be a major trigger.
 I also have to remember to practice my breathing techniques, to master this skill to use when needed.
 Another part of my self care is learning to say No and to not over do things, but instead consciously slow down when my mind and body need to.